2018 Illinois Bach Academy

 Registration is expected to open February 1, 2018

-The Academy faculty includes some of the country’s leading experts in the study and performance of 17thth and 18th-century music, including musicologist Robin Leaver, Baroque violinists Nancy Wilson and Leah Gale Nelson, conductor Andrew Megill, and the members of Fuma Sacra, one of the country’s finest professional vocal ensembles specializing in early music, as well as members of the Fuma Sacra Baroque Orchestra.
+The Academy faculty includes some of the country’s leading experts in the study and performance of 17thth and 18th-century music, including musicologist Robin Leaver, Baroque violinists Nancy Wilson and Leah Gale Nelson, conductor Andrew Megill, and members of Fuma Sacra, one of the country’s finest professional vocal ensembles specializing in early music, as well as members of the Fuma Sacra Baroque Orchestra.

 The Academy is designed for musicians of all experience levels, united by their interest in the music of Bach.
 Each day begins with the IBA participants gathering for a lecture exploring the historical and liturgical context of the works being studied.
 The rest of the morning and early afternoon are spent in rehearsals.
 In the late afternoon, participants divide into tracks with daily events geared toward their particular interest and experience. (see descriptions of the various tracks available below).
 The week also includes seminars on Baroque performance practice, as well as related concerts, including an IBA Faculty recital.